NovaBACKUP-blog-header-1

 Cloning Software

-Another backup method offering more protection yet requiring more expertise is done using “cloning software.”
-This works in two steps: first, one creates an image file by compressing all the data into a single file on a separate hard-disk.
-Next, all of the data content is also copied to another hard-disk.
-The cloning software then creates a recovery disk on which the backup data is stored, once as a compressed file and again as the entire data content.
+There are various methods for data backup, and one of them is using "cloning software."
+It is a more secure method but requires advanced expertise.
+This method involves two steps.
+First, you need to create an image file by compressing all the data into a single file on a separate hard disk.
+Then, copy all the data content to another hard disk.
+The cloning software will create a recovery disk on which the backup data is stored.
+It will store the backup data once as a compressed file and again as the entire data content.

 Security-in-the-cloud